 For reserves, RC1-3, environmental data are reported for fields, transport systems and land facilities where the emissions/discharges physically occur.
 This means that some fields (such as fields that only have seabed installations) do not need to report other environmental data than drilling related emissions.
-The forecasts shall reflect emissions/discharges based on the use of current technology and the effect of emission/discharge reduction measures adopted by the license.
+The forecasts shall reflect

-- A different principle is employed for RC4 and 5.
+- emissions/discharges based on the use of current technology and the effect of emission/discharge reduction measures adopted by the license. - A different principle is employed for RC4 and 5.
 Environmental emissions/discharges, as well as the assumptions used, are to be reported for the respective field/discovery.
 Future emissions/discharges from the development shall be reported.
 In the comment space, it should be stated which existing field that are planned to be used.
 The forecasts should be based on the current plans.
 Measures under consideration that could lead to emission/discharge reductions, beyond what can be achieved using current technology, shall be described in the comments space for environmental data. - The border fields/discoveries whose facilities are placed entirely on the Norwegian shelf, shall report emissions/discharges.

-ВХ CB 31 Please name the fields that enter into the assumptions below (Alt + Enter for line shift) Delivered from Delivered to 32 33 Receipt of gas Deliveries of Deliveries of Injected Total gas lift in niected CO2 ir Discharge o Injected gas from main oil/NGL/ natural gas in main field and produced main field and ater in mai field and condensate main field and associated associated water from field and associated from main field associated fields fields as well main field and associated fields with ship fields and associated fields as well as deposit associated loading point or ields with ship as any deposi fields the facility loading point excl. gas lift on the facility million Sm3 oe billion Sm3 billion Sm3 million m3
+BY ΒZ CD CA CB CC CF CF 31 Please name the fields that enter into the assumptions below (Alt + Enter for line shift) Delivered from Delivered to 32 Assumptions for environmental emissions/discharges and other data 33 Injected Total gas lift in Injected CO2 in Deliveries of Receipt of gas Deliveries of Discharge of Injected main field and gas from main oil/NGL/ natural gas in main field and produced water in main field and condensate main field and associated associated field and associated from main field associated fields fields as well main field and associated fields with ship and associated fields as well as deposit associated fields fields with ship as any deposit fields loading point or the facility loading point excl. gas lift on the facility million Sm3 oe billion Sm3 billion Sm3 billion Sm3 billion Sm3 million m million m3 39 40